KevGildea/KevGildea.github.io/_posts/ROM-forward-kinematics.md

 **1,800 steps**   |![](/assets/images/ROM-forward-kinematics/18001e-3.gif)  |  ![](/assets/images/ROM-forward-kinematics/18001e-4.gif)  |  ![](/assets/images/ROM-forward-kinematics/18001e-5.gif)
 **18,000 steps**   |![](/assets/images/ROM-forward-kinematics/180001e-3.gif)  |  ![](/assets/images/ROM-forward-kinematics/180001e-4.gif)  |  ![](/assets/images/ROM-forward-kinematics/180001e-5.gif)

+A tolerance of 1e-3 is chosen for a<sub>32</sub>,and a step size of 20,000 is chosen for the Euler axis-angle solution space.
+For context, a tolerance of 1e-3 for a<sub>32</sub> corresponds to a tolerance of 0.057 degrees between the z axis in e<sup>2</sup> and the y axis e<sup>1</sup>, i.e. a high degree of accuracy.

 | | b vectors with successful mapping within the ROM           |  resultant joint orientations within the ROM           |
 :-------------------------:|:-------------------------:|:-------------------------: